clovellytech/outwatch-examples/README.md

 TodoMVC
 --

 The TodoMVC site implemented in outwatch.
-Not much is working yet, just run:
+So far, just basic component layout is done.
+Run

 ```
 sbt> todomvc/dev
 ```

-To load the devserver with autoreloading
+to load the devserver with autoreloading.